captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 I make petto di manzo (brisket) like your Mama.
 ---
-You make la minestra (soup) like my Nonna.
+And you make la minestra (soup) like my Nonna.
 ---
 ## DAVIDE:
 And piccola Valeria say Mah Nishtana.